-English at Buxton is taught to mixed ability classes in Year 7 and 8.
-In years 9, 10 and 11 pupils are taught in mixed ability groups with one top set in each year group.
+English at Buxton is taught to set classes in all year groups 7-11.
 English is taught in a suite of specialist classrooms, and by a team of well-qualified, dedicated and professional teachers.
-All classrooms have an interactive whiteboard, stand alone computer and projector.
+All classrooms have an interactive whiteboard, standalone computer and projector.
 The English classrooms are situated on the same corridor as the school Learning Resource Centre and an ICT classroom with thirty computers.

 In addition to the class teacher, some classes, at both Key Stages 3 and 4, benefit from the use of Learning Support Assistants.
 The department is friendly and supportive and there are ample opportunities for professional development.

 At Key Stage 4 all pupils take a double certificate course in English and English Literature with the AQA.
-At both key stages pupils receive four, one hour lessons of English each week.
-At KS3 pupils use the Learning Resource Centre for a dedicated reading period each week.
-The centre is well stocked with a wide range of up to date fiction and non-fiction and ten computers, all with internet access.
+At both key stages pupils receive four, fifty minute lessons of English each week.
+Texts that students study for GCSE include ‘Macbeth’, ‘An Inspector calls’ and ‘A Christmas Carol’.
+At KS3 pupils use the Learning Resource Centre (library) for a dedicated reading period each week.
+The library is well stocked with a wide range of up to date fiction and non-fiction and ten computers, all with internet access.

 The department is well resourced and places great emphasis on creative team work, to produce and develop, new and existing materials.
 The department is innovative and forward thinking.
 We place creativity at the heart of our curriculum and are constantly looking for ways to engage all pupils in their learning through the use of new technologies and a wide range of texts and visual resources.